 How to convert your pool to an above ground salt water pool

 Determine which type of saltwater system to buy

 When it comes to saltwater, there are two options for water systems that you have to choose between.
 The first and most reliable one involves an installation of a generator which hangs over your above ground pool wall.
 The second option is the inline generator which is mounted next to your filter outside the pool.
 When you’re choosing a system for an above ground salt water pool, you need to take into consideration the following things:

 - Personal preference

-Installing the water system that you have chosen is very simple.
-What you only need to have with you is the manufacturer’s manual.
-You should then slowly fill the pool with fresh water.
+Installing the saltwater system that you have chosen is very simple.
+Be sure to carefully read and follow the instructions in the manufacturer’s manual.
+You should then slowly fill your above ground pool with fresh water.
 According to the manual, you should be able to know whether you need to add some salt to the pool once it is filled, or during the filling process.
-However, you should not turn on your saltwater system, until your pool is filled.
-At this stage, you should be able to precisely determine the ration of the amount of water to that one of salt.
-This ratio varies, and this is primarily because of the pool size and the quantity of water it is capable of holding.
+However, you should not turn on your saltwater system until your pool is filled.
+At this stage, you should be able to precisely determine the proper ratio of water to salt.
+This ratio varies based on pool size and capacity.

 Once you have achieved your saltwater level, you should then proceed to turn on your saltwater system and take your time in monitoring it.
-Most salt water systems can track the level of salt in the water.
+Most saltwater systems can track the level of salt in the water.
 If your specific design cannot do this, then purchase a monitoring system and install it.
-Once installed, you can always maintain your pool at a minimum salt water level.
+Once installed, you can always maintain your salt water above ground pool at a minimum salt water level.

-It is true that saltwater swimming pools are easier to maintain and are mostly self-cleaning.
-This does not mean that your above ground chlorine pool doesn’t have its benefits too.
-Before you decide to change your above ground pool to saltwater, do a little bit of research on the same.
+Now that we’ve answered the question “Can above ground pools be converted to saltwater?”, you know that it is indeed possible.
+It’s true that saltwater swimming pools are easier to maintain and are mostly self-cleaning.
+However, this does not mean that your above ground chlorine pool doesn’t have its benefits too.
+Before you decide to change your above ground pool to saltwater, make sure to do your research.